metamorph-inc/cpython/Doc/using/cmdline.rst

    documentation.

-.. envvar:: PYTHONOPTIMIZE
+.. envvar:: OMPYTHONOPTIMIZE

    If this is set to a non-empty string it is equivalent to specifying the :option:`-O` option.
 If set to an integer, it is equivalent to specifying :option:`-O` multiple times.

-.. envvar:: PYTHONDEBUG
+.. envvar:: OMPYTHONDEBUG

    If this is set to a non-empty string it is equivalent to specifying the :option:`-d` option.
 If set to an integer, it is equivalent to specifying :option:`-d` multiple times.

-.. envvar:: PYTHONINSPECT
+.. envvar:: OMPYTHONINSPECT

    If this is set to a non-empty string it is equivalent to specifying the :option:`-i` option.